 Be realistic: Reapplicants are first evaluated in terms of the school's hard admission criteria and second in terms of the new year's applicant pool (invariably stronger than the previous year's).
 Only if your application survives those two screens will they begin to ask how your new application compares to your old.

-In addition to telling you whether you should reapply this year or wait two, your feedback can also tell whether you need to modify the list of schools you applied to.
+In addition to telling you whether you should reapply this year or wait until next year (or the next), your feedback can also tell whether you need to modify the list of schools you applied to.
 Feedback may indicate that you need to add a few "safety" schools, drop one or two "reaches," or even try again at the exact same programs.
 Once you develop your reapplication list, make sure you thoroughly understand their reapplication policies.

 Schools' reapplication processes follow one of three basic approaches.
-Some, like Harvard and New York University, require you to submit an entirely new application-they don't keep your previous year's application and so won't have anything to compare your new application to (you can use this fact to your benefit).
+Some, like Harvard and NYU Stern, require you to submit an entirely new application – they don't keep your previous year's application and so won't have anything to compare your new application to (you can use this fact to your benefit).
 Others, like Columbia, keep your previous application on file for one year and require you to submit a new essay explaining how you've strengthened your application.
-Finally, other programs require a re-app essay, but allow you the option of submitting additional essays.
+Finally, other programs require a reapplication essay, but allow you the option of submitting additional essays.

 Whichever approach your schools use, remember that even if they do keep your first application on file they may not actually compare it directly to your new application.
 Wharton, for example, will review adcom member's comments or "write-ups" on the first application, not the application itself, unless a major question arises.
-By contrast, Chicago looks more closely at the previous year's application, and Sloan falls somewhere between Wharton and Chicago.
+By contrast, Chicago Booth looks more closely at the previous year's application, and MIT Sloan falls somewhere between the two.
 Knowing how much attention your schools give to your first application can help you decide how much explaining you'll have to do if you've changed your post-MBA goals.

 The fact that you're reapplying tells them of your continuing interest; show that that interest has become a real driving passion with a brand-new "Why Your B-School" section.
 Good luck!